Risks

 For Users:

-1. Caution: If a malicious user gets their hands on the private owner key, they may be able to perform malicious actions including draining the funds, ensuring relayers receive no funds, remove legitimate relayers, adding malicious relayers to the protocol and disallow further use of any token in the protocol
+1. Caution: If a malicious user gains access to the private owner key, they may be able to perform malicious actions, including removing legitimate relayers, adding malicious relayers to the protocol, and disallowing the further use of any token within the protocol.

-2. Like with any smart contract, There is a risk that a token contract blacklists Hinkal from using their token then people will not be able to deposit that token to Hinkal anymore.
-Furthermore, the token amounts already inside Hinkal will not be able to be withdrawn.
+2. Like with any smart contract, there is a risk that a token contract blacklists Hinkal from using their token.
+In this case, users will not be able to deposit that token to Hinkal anymore.
+Furthermore, the token amounts already inside Hinkal would end up locked up inside protocol.

 3. Caution: Please do not send direct transactions to Hinkal.
 All funds should be sent via transact methods.
 Any funds that are sent directly will be permanently lost.